Article

 What Each Role Costs in the UK

 The salary gap is wide, and it tracks the seniority difference.
+Full benchmarks by company stage and region are in our CFO salary UK guide.

 • Finance director (full-time): roughly £90,000 to £140,000 a year in a UK SaaS company, higher in London or at greater scale, plus employer NI, pension, and benefits.